MEET THE CONDUCTORS

 Director of Philharmonic Orchestra

 Michael Harrison is an experienced and passionate musician with a varied background as performer, educator and clinician.
 Mr. Harrison currently serves as the Director of Instrumental Music at the Coeur d’Alene Charter Academy in Northern Idaho where he teaches middle and high school concert band, orchestra and jazz band.
-This marks his fourth year with the NIYS organization.
 Mr. Harrison received his Bachelors degree in Music Education and Trumpet Performance in 2003 from the University of Arizona in Tucson and a Masters degree in conducting from the American Band College of Sam Houston State University.
-Before relocating with his wife and 2 children, Mr. Harrison previously taught band for 7 years at Utterback Middle School for the Performing Arts in Tucson, Arizona.
+Mr. Harrison previously taught band for 7 years at Utterback Middle School for the Performing Arts in Tucson, Arizona.
 While in Tucson, he also served as Director of the Tucson Jazzwerx, a community jazz outreach program, and Assistant Director for the Tucson Philharmonia Youth Orchestra.